mku11/Salmon-AES-CTR/README.md

 ### Gradle

-Make sure you add the salmon repository:
+To integrate the Salmon libraries to your gradle project add the salmon repository:

 ```
 repositories {
     maven {